jrpotter/notebook/notes/formal-system/proof-system/natural-deduction.md

 %%ANKI
 Basic
-In natural deduction, how is disjunction elimination denoted??
+In natural deduction, how is disjunction elimination denoted?
 Back: As $\lor{\text{-}}E$.
 Reference: Gries, David. *The Science of Programming*.
 Texts and Monographs in Computer Science.
 New York: Springer-Verlag, 1981.
 <!--ID: 1721656416284-->